Home Job Experiences Backpacker jobs and salaries – Examples of wages in Australia for 2025

 • Lisa is a waitress in Karratha: $24/$27/$33/h (week/Sat/Sun)

-Get your RSA in Australia (with special discounts!)
+Get your RSA in Australia (with discounts)

 Pay less for your RSA course (Responsible Service of Alcohol).
 With this certificate, you are allowed to work in all places where alcohol is served or sold.